 Palazzo Te – Mantua

-Palazzo Te is a museum and a cultural center in Mantua, northern Italy, as well as a masterpiece of Italian High Renaissance art and architecture designed and decorated by Giulio Romano in the early 16th century.
+Palazzo Te is a museum and a cultural center in Mantua, northern Italy, as well as a masterpiece of Renaissance art and architecture designed and decorated by Italian artist Giulio Romano in the early 16th century.

 History, architecture, and fresco paintings by Giulio Romano

-The name Palazzo Te doesn’t mean, as many believe, “Tea palace”.
-The building rather takes its name from that of the site on which it is located on the outskirts of Mantua, once called “Tejeto” (linden grove) or simply “Te”.
+The name Palazzo Te doesn’t mean, as many believe, “Tea palace”; in fact, the building was named after the island on the outskirts of Mantua on which it is located, once called “Tejeto” (linden grove), and then shortened to “Te”.

 “(Giulio Romano and the Marquis Federico II Gonzaga*) went to a plot of land, a crossbow shot beyond the S. Bassano gate, where His Excellency owned a place with some stables called T(e).
 There, the Marquis said that he would like to have a small building where to stay sometimes for lunch or dinner, as a recreation.”
 Giorgio Vasari, 1568

 * Federico II was Marquis of Mantua at the time, he was elevated to the rank of a duke in 1530

 Giulio Romano, who had previously been a pupil of Raphael in Rome, incorporated the existing stables into a sumptuous residence, whose architecture was somewhat inspired by ancient Roman villas.

 The complex is composed of a large square palace built around a central courtyard.
 The east side of the palace is marked by a portico opening on an Italian-style garden flanked by two wings – one of which once accommodated an orangery – to which it is connected by a pedestrian bridge; a semicircular colonnade borders the garden on the side opposite the main building.
 The complex also includes a small building with an inner garden, known as Appartamento del Giardino Segreto (House of the Secret Garden), which the Marquis used as a private retreat.